Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Results

-By comparing Tables \ref{table:Computational time of level set stabilised Benders} and \ref{table:Computational time of centre point stabilised Benders}, we can see that by utilising the centre point, we reduce the computational time significantly.
+By comparing Tables \ref{table:Computational time of level set stabilised Benders} and \ref{table:Computational time of centred point stabilised Benders}, we can see that by utilising the centred point, we reduce the computational time significantly.
 By comparing the percentage of the time spent on solving the stabilisation problem, we can see that solving CP takes much less of the total time than solving a quadratic programming stabilisation problem.
 We can also see that as we increase the number of strategic nodes, the percentage of time spent on the RMP and CP increases in both algorithms.
 This is because we add one cut per node per iteration, and as we have more nodes, the RMP and CP grow faster every iteration.
 Also, by comparing Cases 2 and 3, we observe no significant difference in the number of iterations, but the increase in time is more significant.
 This is because Cases 2 and 3 have the same amount of strategic decisions, but the subproblem in Case 3 is larger.
+In addition, there are significantly more operational nodes in Case 6 than the other cases which lead to much more subproblem evaluations.
+This eventually leads to a longer solution time.